 Larger teams have found it challenging to work on a single Linx solution because there was no way to look at the differences between versions.
 Linx 6 fixes this by saving solutions to text files in a folder structure so teams can use their diffing tool of choice to inspect changes.
 In addition, low-code teams can now use the same workflows developers use to pull, change, review, and commit changes.

 More control over function result types

 One of our goals at Linx is to close the gap between the flexibility of hand-coding and low-code, and this is one of those rare changes where making Linx more flexible also makes it simpler to use.
 Linx 5 returns values from a Linx function as properties on a result object.
-If you want to return a string, the result object would contain a string property.
+The result object would contain a string property if you want to return a string.
 You would use the string by referencing “function-name.result.property-name”.

 With Linx 6, we’ve added the option to return any type, so you can return the string value as-is.
 You would reference it as “function-name”, which is much simpler and more closely resembles how common programming languages treat results from functions.

 Simplified solution layout

 We’ve removed the Project concept as it’s functionally no different from a Folder.
 This change reduces clutter in the UI and makes simple solutions simpler while complex solutions can be organised using Folders.

 Decouple solution dependencies from the Designer